 Audiobooks are a way for people who were once big readers to keep up with their youthful curiosity.
 As they find themselves with less leisure time than they had in college, the gym and the car become opportunities to be stimulated.
 “I used to read a lot, and probably stopped when I went to law school,” says Jamie Brooks, a lawyer based in New York City.
 Now she listens to an audiobook a week, on average three hours a day, on the train to work and before bed.

-Audiobook listeners tend to be slightly above average in terms of income and education compared to the rest of the US population, according to 2006 data (pdf), the most recent available from the Audio Publishers Association (APA).
-“We find that our users are well educated, well paid, and successful,” says Beth Anderson, the executive vice president and publisher of Amazon’s Audible, the world’s largest retailer and publisher of digital audiobooks.
+Audiobook listeners tend to be slightly above average in terms of income and education compared to the rest of the US population, according to 2006 data (pdf), the most recent available from the Audio Publishers Association (APA). ”We find that our users are well educated, well paid, and successful,” says Beth Anderson, the executive vice president and publisher of Amazon’s Audible, the world’s largest retailer and publisher of digital audiobooks.
 “A huge number have masters and PhDs.
-They’re book lovers.”“[Audio] gives us the opportunity to take time that would be dead time and make it into time that’s useful.”
+They’re book lovers.”

 But they’re also book lovers in a hurry.
 Mustafa Anil Kocak, a graduate student in electrical engineering at New York University, says he listens to 40 minutes to an hour of audio per day, during his commute, and to make his exercise regimen more efficient.
 “At the gym I feel like I’m wasting time,” he says. “[Audio] helps me not to think that way.”

 One of the biggest use cases for audio listeners is the commute.
 But a sizable third say they listen while exercising, or while gardening or cooking. “[Audio] gives us the opportunity to take time that would be dead time and make it into time that’s useful,” says Michele Cobb, executive director of the APA.